chihebnabil/openai-api-mock/readme.md

       usage: { completion_tokens: 17, prompt_tokens: 57, total_tokens: 74 }
 }
 ```
-The library is also support `streaming"
+The library also supports mocking `stream` responses

 ```js
 // Call the mockOpenAIResponse function once to set up the mock